kyma-project/btp-manager/docs/user/README.md

 ### SAP BTP Service Operator

 The SAP BTP service operator allows you to connect SAP BTP services to your cluster and then manage them using Kubernetes-native tools.
 It is responsible for communicating with SAP Service Manager.
-The operator's resources, Service Instances and Service Bindings, come from the `services.cloud.sap.com` API group.
+The operator's resources, service instances and service bindings, come from the `services.cloud.sap.com` API group.

 ### SAP Service Manager

 [SAP Service Manager](https://help.sap.com/docs/service-manager/sap-service-manager/sap-service-manager?locale=en-US) is the central registry for service brokers and platforms in SAP BTP, which allows you to:
 * consume platform services in any connected runtime environment
-* track the creation and management of Service Instances
+* track the creation and management of service instances
-* share services and Service Instances between different runtimes
+* share services and service instances between different runtimes

 SAP Service Manager uses [Open Service Broker API](https://www.openservicebrokerapi.org/) (OSB API) to communicate with service brokers.

 ### Service Brokers

 Service Brokers manage the lifecycle of services.
-SAP Service Manager interacts with service brokers using OSB API to provision and manage Service Instances and Service Bindings.
+SAP Service Manager interacts with service brokers using OSB API to provision and manage service instances and service bindings.

 ## API / Custom Resource Definitions

-The `btpoperators.operator.kyma-project.io` Custom Resource Definition (CRD) describes the kind and the data format that SAP BTP Operator <!--or is it BTP Manager?--> uses to configure resources.
+The `btpoperators.operator.kyma-project.io` Custom Resource Definition (CRD) describes the kind and the data format that SAP BTP Operator uses to configure resources.

 <!--See the documentation related to the BtpOperator custom resource (CR):
 * SAP BTP Operator
-* Service Instance
+* service instance
-* Service Binding
+* service binding
 add links to the new doc(s)-->

 ## Resource Consumption